bolner/FlexPhpRouter/README.md

 ```

 Notes:
-- In parameters in the path patterns can have 4 types:
+- In the path parameters, patterns can have 4 types:
     - **string**, **int**, **float**, **bool**
     - To have additional types, just use "string" and do the type
         conversion in the action.